fareedst/stdd/ai-principles.md

 - Example: `[IMPL:DUPLICATE_PREVENTION] Track lastText string [ARCH:STATE_TRACKING] [REQ:DUPLICATE_PREVENTION]`
 - **Dependency**: Implementation decisions depend on both architecture decisions and requirements
 - **Update Timing**: Record in `implementation-decisions.md` during Phase 1 (Requirements → Pseudo-Code) and update during Phase 3 (Implementation) as decisions are refined
+- **Language Discussions**: Language-specific implementation details (APIs, libraries, syntax patterns, idioms) belong in implementation decisions.
+Code examples in documentation should use `[your-language]` placeholders or be language-agnostic pseudo-code unless demonstrating a specific language requirement.

 #### 4. Semantic Token Registry
 - Central registry of all semantic tokens used in the project